 - Pioneers for a Cause

 Are you interested in helping others and bettering Glenville?
 Do you have a special place in your heart to support large organizations that help others in need?
 Then join us in doing just that!

-Membership is open to any current GSC student.
+Membership is open to any current GSU student.
 Become a member by simply attending a meeting.

 - Student Government Association

 Hey Pioneers!
 SGA is the governing body for YOU, the students.
 Being a part of SGA allows you to meet new people from around campus, learn more about GSU, get involved, and help make an impact on functions that relate directly to you and your school.
 Your concerns are taken to the administration and Board of Governors to be discussed to ensure that you have the best experience possible here at GSU.